-- 28. Outcomes should be fair and reasonable for the public body and the employee making the disclosure.
-There are a variety of outcomes offered, such as:

-- an explanation;

-- an apology;

-- mediation;

-- an admission of fault;

-- a change in decision;

-- a change to policy, procedure or practice;

-- a correction of misleading records;

-- financial compensation, including a refund of any fees;

-- the waiving of a debt;

-- the remission of a penalty;

-- protection to the employee making the disclosure;

-- disciplinary action; or

-• referral of the matter to an external agency for further investigation or prosecution.

-- 29. No person shall take or direct, or counsel or direct a person to take or direct, any of the following measures against an employee because the employee has, in good faith, sought advice about making a disclosure, made a disclosure, co-operated in an investigation under this Act, declined to participate in a wrongdoing or done anything in accordance with this Act. - 30.
-A reprisal can take the form of a dismissal, layoff, suspension, demotion or transfer, discontinuation or elimination of a job, change of job location, reduction in wages, change in hours of work, reprimand or any measure that adversely affects the employee's employment or working conditions, or a threat to take any of the measures mentioned above. - 31.
-Any individual found to have engaged in acts of reprisal are subject to disciplinary action that may include a letter of reprimand, suspension without pay, demotion, and, in extreme cases, termination of employment. - 32.
-An employee may make a written complaint to the Commissioner if the employee alleges that a reprisal has been taken or directed against the employee. - 33.
+- an admission of fault; - a change in decision; - a change to policy, procedure or practice; - a correction of misleading records; - financial compensation, including a refund of any fees; - the waiving of a debt; - the remission of a penalty; - protection to the employee making the disclosure; - disciplinary action; or - referral of the matter to an external agency for further investigation or prosecution. - 23.
+No person shall take or direct, or counsel or direct a person to take or direct, any of the following measures against an employee because the employee has, in good faith, sought advice about making a disclosure, made a disclosure, co-operated in an investigation under this Act, declined to participate in a wrongdoing or done anything in accordance with this Act. - 24.
+A reprisal can take the form of a dismissal, layoff, suspension, demotion or transfer, discontinuation or elimination of a job, change of job location, reduction in wages, change in hours of work, reprimand or any measure that adversely affects the employee's employment or working conditions, or a threat to take any of the measures mentioned above. - 25.
+Any individual found to have engaged in acts of reprisal are subject to disciplinary action that may include a letter of reprimand, suspension without pay, demotion, and, in extreme cases, termination of employment. - An employee may make a written complaint to the Commissioner if the employee alleges that a reprisal has been taken or directed against the employee. - 27.
 A complaint under this section must be in the prescribed form.